HaoNLe/FashionWebapp/IntroTodeepLearning.md

 #### Convolution

+Convolution layers are great for extracting information from image data.
+This is done by running a matrix multiply across the input data with a filter.
+For example if we had a 28x28 image we could run a 3x3 filter left to right and top to bottom.
+These filters are also learnable by the machine.
+See below for an example:

 ![Convolution Layer](https://i.gyazo.com/c6efc0e9b577d5b47acecadbc134a7d8.png)

+You can see this animated [here](http://cs231n.github.io/convolutional-networks/#conv) (scroll down a bit).
+Here we have 3 layers of input.
+This is because pixels are stored as 3 values for RGB.
+There may be multiple filters per convolution layer.
+There are also parameters such as *stride*, which defines how many cells to move the filter by on each calculation, and *padding*, which sets a border of 0's around the input to allow the filters to run across the input's edges as well.

-Check out this [great video of a basic convolutional network](https://www.youtube.com/watch?v=f0t-OCG79-U) or CNN for a visual.
+Check out this [great video of a basic convolutional network](https://www.youtube.com/watch?v=f0t-OCG79-U) or CNN for a visual of a basic CNN in action.
 Note that the video also includes subsampling layers after every convolution layer and a fully connected layer at the end.

-* [0:00 - 0:34] Convolution Layer 1 with filter 1
+* [0:00 - 0:34] Convolution Layer 1 with filter 1 (padding and stride of 1)
 * [0:34 - 0:57] Convolution Layer 1 with filter 2
 * [0:57 - 1:01] ReLU
 * [1:01 - 1:09] Subsampling
 * [1:09 - 1:17] Convolution Layer 2 with filter 3
 * [1:17 - 1:26] Convolution Layer 2 with filter 4
 * [1:26 - 1:28] ReLU
-* [1:28 - 1:32] Subsampling
+* [1:28 - 1:32] Subsampling (couldn't tell if this was avgpool or maxpool.
+It seems more like avgpool)
-* [1:32 - 1:43] Fully-connected
+* [1:32 - 1:43] Fully-connected (I assume they ran a softmax as well)

 #### Subsampling (or pooling layers)